TwanoO67/ngx-admin-lte/README.md

 ## Support & Contribution

-This project is maintained on my personnal time.
+This project is maintained on personnal time.

-As so I can't assure you that all questions/issues will be answered as quickly as you need.
+As so weI can't assure you that all questions/issues will be answered as quickly as you need.

-But the communauty around it is growing fast, more than 200 projects are using it And it's an open-source project, so feel free to add feature / fix issues via Pull Requests (they will be merged quickly).
+But the communauty around it is growing fast, more than 200 projects are using it

+And it's an open-source project, so feel free to add feature / fix issues via Pull Requests (they will be merged quickly).

 Furthermore, if you like this project and you do want to help us, please considere donating.

 Every little help is welcome :)

 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donate_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_donations&business=ghostsmaker@hotmail.com&lc=US&item_name=TwanoO67&item_number=ngx-admin-lte&no_note=0&currency_code=EUR)